2016 NFL season: Broadcast rights

 This was the third season under the league's broadcast contracts with its television partners.
 This included "cross-flexing" (switching) Sunday afternoon games between CBS and Fox before or during the season, regardless of whether the visiting team is in the AFC (which CBS normally airs) or the NFC (which is normally carried by Fox).
 NBC continued to air Sunday Night Football, the annual Kickoff game, and the primetime Thanksgiving game.
 ESPN continued airing Monday Night Football and the Pro Bowl.
 During the postseason, ABC simulcasted one AFC Wild Card game with ESPN.
 One NFC Wild Card game was broadcast on NBC.
 Coverage of the AFC playoff games was split between CBS and NBC, while the remainder of the NFC playoff games was broadcast by Fox.
 CBS had exclusive coverage of the AFC Championship Game.
-Fox had exclusive coverage of the NFC Championship Game and Super Bowl LI.
+Fox had exclusive coverage of the NFC Championship Game and Super Bowl LI, and it was also on Fox Deportes.